Dheeraj-Bhandari/PharmEasy-Clone/README.md

 # PharmEasy Clone

-This Project is Part of Challange / Competition which has held by Masai.
-The result will be announce by 13 Sep 2022.
+This Project is Part of Challange  which has held by Masai.
+T